 - 1. Can you guess the nouns from the following clues?

-- a. a matchbox (a box of matches)
+- a. matchbox (a box of matches)

-- b. an envelope
+- b. envelope

-- c. a switch
+- c. switch

-- d. a blanket (quilt/fire/heater)
+- d. blanket (quilt/fire/heater)

-Finish the exercise in the Composition section below.
-Then with a classmate, read your conversation out aloud to others in your class.
+- 1. Finish the exercise in the Composition section below.
+Then with a classmate, read your conversation out aloud to others in your class. - 2.
+When we meet people, we say hello.
+We say who we are if we are meeting for the first time.
+Use these words and sentences in a short conversation with two of your classmates: